OS-Sketch/www.os-sketch.com/decks/os-slides/segmentation-paging/slides.md

 ## Key Question

-> What are the policies and mechanisms that the operating system uses to
+> What are the general-purpose policies and mechanisms that the operating
-> facilitate **memory access** for processes?
-How does this behavior of the
+> system uses to facilitate **memory access** for processes?
+How does this
-> operating system influence the **ways** in which I program and use software?
+> behavior influence the **ways** in which I program and use software?

 </v-click>